 Threatened miscarriage or vaginal bleeding during current pregnancy

-History of toxemia, hypertension, or diabetes with any pregnancy
+History of toxemia, high blood pressure, or diabetes with any pregnancy

 Pregnancy for the first time over the age of 35 years